Journalists who cover Native American stories can compete for an award.

 Contestants must be NAJA members.
 Categories are divided by membership type: professional, associate or student.

-Winners will be recognized at the Media Awards Banquet at the National Native Media Conference Sept.
-13 to 16 in Phoenix, Arizona.
+Winners will be recognized at the National Native Media Conference Sept.
+15 to 19 in Phoenix, Arizona.
 The winners of the Richard LaCourse Award and the Medill Milestone Achievement Award will receive US$5,000 each.

-The deadline is May has been extended to 31.
-The cost is US$25 per entry for professionals and US$10 for students.
+The deadline has been extended to May 28.
+The regular cost is US$25 per entry for professionals and US$15 for students.